conorp12/Gitpages_Copy_Button/README.md

 # Goals
 1. Add functional Copy Button.
 2. Format Copy Button.
-3. Make it delopable on any Gitpages website.
+3. Make it deployable on any Gitpages website.